wilsonrljr/sysidentpy/docs/book/4-Model-Structure-Selection.md

 This section introduces a meta-heuristic approach for selecting the structure of polynomial NARX models in regression tasks.
 The proposed method considers both the complexity of the model and the contribution of each term to construct parsimonious models through a novel cost function formulation.
 The robustness of this new algorithm is evaluated using various simulated and experimental systems with different nonlinear characteristics.
 The results demonstrate that the algorithm effectively identifies the correct model when the true structure is known and produces parsimonious models for experimental data, even in cases where traditional and contemporary methods often fail.
 The new approach is compared against classical methods such as FROLS and recent randomized techniques.

 We mentioned that selecting the appropriate model terms is crucial for accurately capturing the dynamics of the original system.
-Challenges such as overparameterization and numerical ill-conditioning often arise due to the limitations of existing identification algorithms in selecting the right terms for the final model.
+Challenges such as over-parameterization and numerical ill-conditioning often arise due to the limitations of existing identification algorithms in selecting the right terms for the final model.
 Check [Aguirre, L. A. and Billings, S. A. - Dynamical effects of overparametrization in nonlinear models](https://www.sciencedirect.com/science/article/abs/pii/0167278995900535), [Piroddi, L. and Spinelli, W. - An identification algorithm for polynomial NARX models based on simulation error minimization](https://www.tandfonline.com/doi/abs/10.1080/00207170310001635419).
 We also mentioned that one of the most traditionally algorithms for structure selection of polynomial NARMAX is the ERR algorithm.
 Numerous variants of FROLS algorithm has been developed to improve the model selection performance such as [Billings, S. A., Chen, S., and Korenberg, M. J. - Identification of MIMO non-linear systems using a forward-regression orthogonal estimator](https://www.tandfonline.com/doi/abs/10.1080/00207178908559767), [Farina, M. and Piroddi, L. - Simulation Error Minimization–Based Identification of Polynomial Input–Output Recursive Models](https://www.sciencedirect.com/science/article/pii/S1474667016388462), [Guo, Y., Guo, L. Z., Billings, S. A., and Wei, H. - A New Iterative Orthogonal Forward Regression Algorithm](https://eprints.whiterose.ac.uk/107315/3/A%20New%20Iterative%20Orthogonal%20Forward%20Regression%20Algorithm%20-%20R2.pdf), [Mao, K. Z. and Billings, S. A. - VARIABLE SELECTION IN NON-LINEAR SYSTEMS MODELLING](https://www.sciencedirect.com/science/article/abs/pii/S0888327098901807).
 The drawbacks of the FROLS have been extensively reviewed in the literature, e.g., in [Billings, S. A. and Aguirre, L. A.](https://core.ac.uk/download/pdf/29031334.pdf), [Palumbo, P. and Piroddi, L.](https://ui.adsabs.harvard.edu/abs/2001JSV...239..405P/abstract), [Falsone, A., Piroddi, L., and Prandini, M.](https://www.sciencedirect.com/science/article/abs/pii/S0005109815003088).
 Most of these weak points are related to (i) the Prediction Error Minimization (PEM) framework; (ii) the inadequacy of the ERR index in measuring the absolute importance of regressors; (iii) the use of information criteria such as AIC, FPE and the BIC, to select the model order.
 Regarding the information criteria, although these techniques work well for linear models, in a nonlinear context no simple relation between model size and accuracy can be established [Falsone, A., Piroddi, L., and Prandini, M. - A randomized algorithm for nonlinear model structure selection](https://www.sciencedirect.com/science/article/abs/pii/S0005109815003088), [Chen, S., Hong, X., and Harris, C. J. - Sparse kernel regression modeling using combined locally regularized orthogonal least squares and D-optimality experimental design](https://ieeexplore.ieee.org/document/1205199).

 Due to the limitations of Ordinary Least Squares (OLS)-based algorithms, recent research has presented solutions that diverged from the classical FROLS approach.
 New methods have reformulated the Model Structure Selection (MSS) process within a probabilistic framework and employed random sampling techniques [Falsone, A., Piroddi, L., and Prandini, M. - A randomized algorithm for nonlinear model structure selection](https://www.sciencedirect.com/science/article/abs/pii/S0005109815003088), [Tempo, R., Calafiore, G., and Dabbene, F. - Randomized Algorithms for Analysis and Control of Uncertain Systems: With Applications](https://link.springer.com/book/10.1007/978-1-4471-4610-0), [Baldacchino, T., Anderson, S. R., and Kadirkamanathan, V. - Computational system identification for Bayesian NARMAX modelling](https://www.sciencedirect.com/science/article/abs/pii/S0005109813003063), [Rodriguez-Vazquez, K., Fonseca, C. M., and Fleming, P. J. - Identifying the structure of nonlinear dynamic systems using multiobjective genetic programming](https://ieeexplore.ieee.org/document/1306531), [Severino, A. G. V. and Araujo, F. M. U. de](https://repositorio.ufrn.br/bitstream/123456789/24900/1/AlcemyGabrielVitorSeverino_DISSERT.pdf).
 Despite their advancements, these meta-heuristic and probabilistic approaches exhibit certain shortcomings.
 In particular, these methods often rely on information criteria such as AIC, FPE, and BIC to define the cost function for optimization, which frequently leads to over-parameterized models.